sigo/jetbrains-polish-dictionary/README.md

 # jetbrains polish dictionary

+Polish dictionary for JetBrains' IDEs.

 ## Compatibility

-Dictionary should works for all JetBrains' IDE.
+Dictionary should works for all JetBrains' IDEs.
 Tested on PyCharm.

 ## How to use